Student Leadership and Public Speaking Event in Rome

 Zurich International School

-two or three students from the same school will debate.
+two or three students from the same school.

 Tournament Theme: Polarization in the Digital Age